Stairway signs allow visitors to easily navigate around your premises

 - Specifically designed signs ensure the information is relevant to the setting

-- Highly durable – all photoluminescent signs are made from high quality rigid plastic
+- Highly durable – made from either durable rigid plastic or flexible self-adhesive vinyl

 The Health and Safety Regulations 1996